tonyjohnston/code-samples/wp-accolades/readme.txt

 	* Pagination in admin page.
 Other minor improvements in the admin page.
 	* Fixes for deprecated functions and undefined variables.
 Various other minor fixes and improvements.
 	* Bahasa Indonesia (id_ID) localization added.
 Tamil localization updated.
-	* The `.po` template file `glg-accolades.pot` is updated.
+	* The `.po` template file `scrolling-accolades.pot` is updated.
 New strings added, few strings have become obsolete.

 * **2010-12-03: Version 1.4.4**
 	* Updated Simplified Chinese localization